The Bear Creek - Dakota Ridge

 This is a long section of bike path the travels south back towards Bear Creek Lake Park.
 Be prepared to cross Morrison Road near the Conoco.
 Turn left to get back on the bike path and back to the trails.

 From where you left off earlier, take a left back onto Mt Carbon trail.
 This section takes you along the north side of Bear Creek.
-Approaching the lake you will bear left at an intersection with a fisherman's trail and head across an open field, cross the road, continue straight around a gate.
+Approaching the lake you'll bear left at an intersection with a fisherman's trail and head across an open field, cross the road, continue straight around a gate.
 Take the first right and parallel the road.

 From here the trail follows the edge of the golf course around the dam to the base of Mt Carbon.
 The climb to the top is grinding but never too steep.
 Once the trail reaches it's high point, enjoy the views west.
 Continue down around the hillside, stay left at the intersection on the turn, and retrace this last section back to the start of the ride.